 "It is not OK for the mayor to believe that he has a better plan than the people who have been in this work for a long time," she said.

-The Vermont Racial Justice Alliance last week sent a letter to Burlington leaders asking them to defund the Burlington Police Department.
 That included taking cops out of Vermont schools, reducing the Burlington Police Force by 30% and removing officers with a history of violence against people of color.

 Hundreds of those signed up to speak echoed these points and called for support of the alliance, but there were a few who advocated for the Burlington Police Department.